kevinha298/-simple-auth-django-rest-api/README.md

 username: admin
 password: app123

-11) Go to admin site to test:
+11) Go to admin site and log in with the username and password above to test: http://127.0.0.1:8000/admin
-http://127.0.0.1:8000/admin

-12) Enter username and password for admin to test
+12) Use the Client.py app within the project to test different api calls.